arplaboratory/multi_robot_tracking/README.md

 $ roslaunch demo.launch
 ```

-C. Running Matlab for Evaluation
+C. Testing Matlab for Evaluation
 Move the corresponding rosbag data to the Matlab directory.
 Make sure the GM_PHD_Initialisation_drones.m file points to the correct directory for rosbag data.